2022 Scientific Meeting - Abstract & Poster

 - In round one, each poster will be viewed by one judge or a team of two judges who are randomly selected and who are not from the presenter’s own institute.

-- In some cases, judges will again need to go back to posters to re-evaluate two closely ranked posters.
-Therefore, students are asked to keep close to their posters for the duration of the judging process and may be asked to present 3 or even 4 times.
+- In some cases, judges may need to return to the presenters to re-evaluate closely ranked posters.
+Therefore, students are asked to keep close to their posters for the duration of the judging process and may be asked to present more than twice.

 - Posters are judged based on the scientific excellence and the scope of research presented and the student’s ability to present and answer questions.
 The length of time in the program and the proportion of research contributed directly by the student will be taken into consideration.